 Best part about accessing the weekly ad through the app?
 The ad is interactive, not just a static picture.
 So, you can tap any coupons you see in the ad, which “clips” them (adds them to your account) to use on purchases.

-KCL has a team of deal-hunters that match up what we see in the weekly ad with current manufacturer coupons.
+KCL has a team of deal-hunters who match up what we see in the weekly ad with current manufacturer coupons.
 This is how the magic of huge savings happens!
 But, in order to take full advantage of KCL’s Walgreens deals, you’ll need to become a MyWalgreens member.

 2. Sign up for MyWalgreens to start earning Walgreens Cash.

 MyWalgreens is a loyalty program that recently replaced Balance Rewards.
 Don’t be overwhelmed — while the wording is different, the basics haven’t changed.
 You’ll earn “Walgreens Cash” based on how many points you’ve earned.
-Your MyWalgreens account is tied to your phone number (your phone number acts as your “loyalty card” when you’re shopping in-store).
+Your MyWalgreens account is tied to your phone number (your phone number acts as your “loyalty card” when you’re shopping in store).

 You’ll earn one point per dollar you spend and you can redeem points in increments of one thousand.
 So, 1,000 points gives you $1 Walgreens Cash to spend and so on.